Difference Between Hardware and Software

 So from the above discussion, we can say that Software is a collection of computer programs that perform some task on a computer system.

 Technically in computer systems, we can divide software into three major categories:

 - Application software.

-Although this bifurcation is arbitrary.
-The software is typically programmed so that the user could interact with the systems easily.
+Although this bifurcation is arbitrary, the software is typically programmed to easily interact with the systems.

 Head To Head Comparison Between Hardware and Software (Infographics)

 Below is the top 8 difference between Hardware vs Software

 Both are popular choices in the market; let us discuss some of the major difference: